How to get toned on an elliptical trainer machinePosted on

 The Benefits of Using an Elliptical Trainer

-While an elliptical trainer may look a bit odd at first, these machines were specifically designed to mimic the motion of jogging on a treadmill without having the same high-impact as jogging or running.
+While ellipticals may look a bit odd at first, these machines were specifically designed to mimic the motion of jogging on a treadmill without having the same high-impact as jogging or running.
 As a result, when you use an elliptical trainer, you enjoy the same benefits of running on a treadmill without causing undue strain on your joints.

 Elliptical trainers also have the added advantage of having handles with which you can pull and push with your arms.
 This means elliptical trainers help increase cardiovascular endurance while also working out the muscles in your legs and your arms.
 By changing between placing an emphasis on your legs or your arms, you can help target different muscle groups.
 Similarly, pedaling backwards, letting go of the handles and crouching are all methods that can be used to target other muscles in order to achieve an overall well-toned body.